|Copyright © 2008 - 2014 * Art In The Mountains * All Rights Reserved

 Just remember to leave the instructor some free movement and breathing space.

-without wasting valuable class time looking for them or walking far distances to provide individual assistance.
-If students keep
+wasting valuable class time looking for them or walking far distances to provide individual assistance.
+If students keep this in mind,

-the level of the students in attendance.
+level of the students in attendance.
 Sometimes there are more advanced students than the instructor had planned for.
+Other

-Other times the students are at a beginner level and need more time to practice and more education in the elementary
+times the students are at a beginner level and need more time to practice and more education in the elementary things.

 |PLEASE REVIEW THE REGISTRATION / CANCELLATION POLICY BELOW.